Be a part of the library’s next life-changing chapter and help build a bridge to the future!

 A modern library is a key component of any community’s education system.
 It’s the place where people of any age or circumstance can come to learn about anything–information that helps them in their jobs, with their families or in that wonderful place called imagination.
 The La Conner Regional Library and its staff bring to the public programs and collections that are crucial to the community’s well-being.

-Now, after more than 20 years as a well functioning library, a new and larger facility will provide much needed space and expanded programs to benefit everyone in the community.
+Now, after 25 years as a well functioning library, a new and larger facility will provide much needed space and expanded programs to benefit everyone in the community.

 Why is a new library needed?

 Lack of a community meeting room impacts the programs that can be offered, especially for children.
 Studies have shown the importance of early literacy in preparing children to succeed in school.
 A meeting room means programs can be expanded and offered at more convenient times for families.

 Lack of space makes it tough for school aged kids and teens, too.
 Students find few spaces to sit were they can work on homework by themselves or in a group.
 Teens have few places to hang out in La Conner and the library should be one of them–with more space.
 Studies have shown kids who read during the summer return to school with better skills.
 The library’s special activities are designed to keep them engaged but without a separate meeting space, the programs have to be scheduled before the library opens to the general public.